Healthdirect Free Australian health advice you can count on.

 • vinegar

-• foods with additives such as citric acid or phosphoric acid
+• foods with additives such as citric acid, sodium citrate or phosphoric acid

-Tooth erosion may occur as a result of health conditions or symptoms such as:
+Tooth erosion may occur as a result of:

 How is dental erosion treated?

-Your dentist may suggest applying a fluoride varnish or a remineralising treatment, as well as a management plan to stop further dental erosion.
+Your dentist may suggest applying a fluoride varnish or a remineralising treatment to strengthen the remaining enamel.

-If gastric reflux or some other medical condition is causing your dental erosion, discuss treatment options with your doctor or a relevant specialist.
+If gastric reflux or some other medical condition is causing your dental erosion, discuss treatment options with your doctor.

 Can dental erosion be prevented?

-• rinse your mouth with water or milk after vomiting
+• Rinsing your mouth with water or milk after vomiting.

-• chew sugar-free gum for 20 minutes after eating acidic foods to increase saliva
+• Chewing sugar-free gum to increase saliva and dilute acid.

-• have regular dental or oral health check-ups
+• Having regular dental or oral health check-ups.

 Learn more here about the development and quality assurance of healthdirect content.